 Special Enrollment Period (SEP) is a time outside the yearly Open Enrollment Period when you can sign up for health insurance.

-♦ CMS is extending access to the Special Enrollment Period (SEP) until August 15th.
+♦ CMS extended access to the Special Enrollment Period (SEP) until August 15th.

-This is being done to give consumers additional time to take advantage of new savings through the American Rescue Plan..
+This was done to give consumers additional time to take advantage of new savings through the American Rescue Plan.

 You qualify for a Special Enrollment Period (SEP) if you’ve had certain life events, including losing health coverage, moving, getting married, having a baby, or adopting a child.